Health & Safety

 - The local authorities expect drivers to have a local or an international driver’s license and they might give a fine to drivers who don’t carry either one of the licenses.

 - In case of possible accidents, drivers may be expected to present an appropriate driver’s license to both the authorities and their own insurance company.
 Not having a driver’s license may affect how much your insurance company is willing to compensate for injuries or material damages.

 Ask your insurance company for more information regarding driving abroad.

 Natural disasters can be one possible cause of worry for students and their families.
-It’s important to keep in mind that as a continent, Asia is very large.
-Therefore, if an earthquake takes place in Sumatra, Indonesia, for example, it’s as far away from Bali as England is from Russia.
-Bali, as well as our other destinations, are not located on the boundaries of tectonic plates, and earthquakes and volcano eruptions are very uncommon in the areas.
+It’s important to keep in mind that as a continent, Asia is huge.
+If, for example, an earthquake takes place in Sumatra, Indonesia, it’s as far away from Bali as England is from Russia.
+Bali and our other destinations are not located on the boundaries of tectonic plates, and earthquakes and volcano eruptions are very uncommon in the areas.